GabeScott/standard-works-vault/General Conference/1981 October - “Except a Man Be Born Again”.md

 In the third chapter of John, it is written that Nicodemus, a very wise man, in fact a member of the Sanhedrin, came to see Jesus by night—he did not yet have enough courage to come to see him during the daytime.
 But he came to Jesus by night, and said:

-“Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.”
-(John 3:2.)
+“Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.” ([[John 3.2|John 3:2]].)

 In this statement Nicodemus unwittingly but clearly revealed the fact that he did not know who Jesus was.
 All he could see in the Son of God was a great teacher.
 This was all he could be expected to see, however, because he based his knowledge of who Jesus was upon what he had seen and heard of the Master’s miracles.
 Perceiving this, Jesus informed him that the knowledge of divine things could not be had through man’s normal senses.

-“Except a man be born again, he cannot see the kingdom of God,” said Jesus.
-(John 3:3.)
+“Except a man be born again, he cannot see the kingdom of God,” said Jesus. ([[John 3.3|John 3:3]].)

 Although Nicodemus was wise in the things of the world, he could not understand this simple statement of truth.
 As a matter of fact, his answer revealed amazement:

 “How can a man be born when he is old?” he said.
-“Can he enter the second time into his mother’s womb, and be born?”
-(John 3:4.)
+“Can he enter the second time into his mother’s womb, and be born?” ([[John 3.4|John 3:4]].)

-Jesus, still persisting in his efforts to get him to understand, continued: “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.”
-(John 3:5.)
+Jesus, still persisting in his efforts to get him to understand, continued: “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.” ([[John 3.5|John 3:5]].)
 Here we have the Savior saying that the kingdom of God can neither be seen nor entered except one be born again.

 But Nicodemus still could not understand.
 Jesus then stated the great law: “That which is born of the flesh is flesh.”
 That is, that which we learn through our normal senses has to do with this earth.
-“And that which is born of the Spirit,” he said, “is spirit.”
-(John 3:6.)
+“And that which is born of the Spirit,” he said, “is spirit.” ([[John 3.6|John 3:6]].)
 The things that we learn through the process of inspiration are of God, of the Spirit.

 Everyone who would know God the Eternal Father and Jesus Christ, whom he has sent, must receive such knowledge by the Spirit.
 Church members have, of course, been through the process.
 They have been baptized and confirmed members of the Church and have had hands laid upon their heads for the gift of the Holy Ghost.
 Through these ordinances the door is unlocked.
 Submission to this is absolutely essential to rebirth.
 But to obtain life eternal one must so humble and purify himself that he in fact receives through the power of the Holy Ghost a personal witness that God is his Eternal Father and that Jesus Christ is God’s Son and our personal Savior as well as the Redeemer of the world.